mondo-mob/gae-search-service/README.md

 This provides a way of accessing the GAE text search service for applications which do not have first class access to it (for example node on GAE).
 It exposes capability to create/update indexes and to run queries.

-The intention is it runs within the same GCP project as the main application as a `service` called search-service.
+The intention is it runs within the same GCP project as the main application as a GAE service called `search-service`.
 For example, if your GCP project is called `sargon-pay-dev` the service will run at `https://search-service-dot-sargon-pay-dev.appspot.com`.

 ### Running locally